kengibson1111/go-uml-statemachine/API.md

 ### Location

-Indicates where the state machine is stored.
+Indicates where the state-machine diagram is stored.

 ```go
 type Location int